genaforvena/tikziod-thinking/README.md

-## How to Use the Intersecting Texts Visualizer
+## How to Use the HTML Intersecting Texts Visualizer with Unique Fonts

 ### Basic Usage

-The script now supports two methods of input: file input and direct text input via command line.
+The script supports two methods of input: file input and direct text input via command line.

 #### File Input